 Bond Fund.
 The Bond Fund is reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 The Bond Fund considers all revenues reported in the fund to be available if the revenues are collected within sixty days after year-end.
 Revenues from local sources consist primarily of interest earned.
 Investment earnings are recorded as earned, since they are both measurable and available.
 Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments, and compensated absences, which are recognized as expenditures to the extent they have matured.
-General capital asset acquisitions are reported as expenditures in governmental funds.
-Proceeds from general long-term debt and acquisitions under capital leases are reported as other financing sources.
+General capital asset acquisitions are reported as earned as earned as other financing sources.